 There are two types of macrophages – M1 macrophages respond to pathogens or injury, stimulate the immune system, and enhance T-cell recruitment, while M2 macrophages are involved in wound healing, immune suppression, and angiogenesis.
 Most macrophages in the tumor microenvironment are of the M2 phenotype, Varner noted.

 An important goal in the field is to identify ways to inhibit macrophage-mediated immune suppression.
 Potential methods to inhibit this process include impeding macrophage accumulation in the tumors, and repolarizing macrophages in the tumor microenvironment from the M2 to the M1 phenotype.
 To this end, Varner and colleagues previously found that the PI3-kinase isoform PI3Kγ promotes myeloid cell recruitment to tumors, and that genetic or pharmaceutical inhibition of PI3Kγ blocked tumor growth in mouse models of multiple cancer types.
-Additionally, they found that the inhibition of PI3Kγ mediates the polarization of macrophages and restores T-cell cytotoxicity.
+Additionally, they found that the inhibition of PI3Kγ facilitates immunostimulatory cytokine expression and restores T-cell cytotoxicity.

 To conclude her talk, Varner spoke about the difference between bone marrow-derived macrophages (BMDM) and tissue-resident macrophages (TRM).
 Unlike BMDM, TRM are highly proliferative and immunosuppressive, explained Varner.
 CDK and KIT inhibition can suppress TRM proliferation in vitro, and the treatment of murine cancer models with a KIT inhibitor decreases tumor burden, identifying a potential way to selectively target these immunosuppressive macrophages in the setting of cancer.